A few thoughts and ideas on kindness

 Rick and Forrest move on to other important figues, who took the psychoanalytic view of the layered and complicated mind in a very different direction.
 One of the people discussed is Wilhelm Reich (1897 – 1957).
 Many of us have read something by him.
 Forrest refers to The Mass Psychology of Fascism in 1933, one of the most political pieces of writing in the history of psychology.
 Reich, to focus on the positive part of his work, explored how trauma and repressed emotions can have a physical toll on our body, and the idea of character armor, which are the defenses that we developed to protect ourselves, the ways of holding ourselves or modes of posture.
 By investigating these, we can learn something about our deeper psychology.
 There is mention on the podcast of Antonio Damasio’s notions of somatic markers, the subtle ways in which musculoskeletal processes are adjuncts to our overall emotional memory systems, and how a lot of today’s trauma-informed work builds on his ideas that the residues of experiences are not purely psychological or purely mental, but have a physical cost to us.

-Towards the end they briefly move through Jung and the neo Jungians and their ideas about fundamental archetypes and the collective unconscious, which Jung used to explain why we “share various themes in our psychology, even if two groups of people have never met each other.”
-These people focus on the symbolic mind of dreams, fantasies and myths, are less focused on pathology or symptoms, and are more interested in existential goals.
+They briefly discuss Jung and the neo Jungians and their ideas about fundamental archetypes and the collective unconscious, which Jung used to explain why we “share various themes in our psychology, even if two groups of people have never met each other.”
+These people focus more on the symbolic mind of dreams, fantasies and myths, are less focused on pathology or symptoms, and are more interested in existential goals.
 Jung believed that “The archetypes are the images of the instincts,” and Rick expands on this saying that “….something deep within our biology is imagined, like as a functional process in the psyche as it gradually bubbles into awareness through imagery of one kind or another that can often take forms.And to realize, that you are that jungle….
 It’s too big to control.
 You can’t control the jungle.
 Maybe you can hack out a tiny clearing, sit in it next to your campfire … there’s this kind of underlying current of different forms of art will sort of show us the way or connect us to something….. more meaningful for ourselves.”

 They refer to one of Clarissa Pinkola Estes, a feminist analyst, who reframed myths and fairy tales.
 In her books she analyses well known fairy tales through feminist lens.They also briefly mention Marie-Louise von Franz’s work on fairy tales.
 Finally, they discuss James Hillman (1926 – 2011), who believed that we need not try to recover or better ourselves, but that the psyche expresses itself through our dreams, desires, and even our “pathologies.”
 His relationship with depression, for instance, was unlike the typical approaches to psychology, which consider it a negative thing.
-Hillman framed depression as a rational response to a world that includes a lot of pain and ugliness, and therefore, by exploring what the depression, for instance, might be trying to say could help a person understand parts of their self, and also depathologizes the experience.
+Hillman framed depression as a rational response to a world that includes a lot of pain and ugliness, and therefore, by exploring what the depression, for instance, might be trying to say could help a person understand parts of their self, and also depathologize the experience.

 Finally, they discuss the basic ideas of Irvin Yalom’s existential psychotherapy.
 Yalom is still alive, aged 94, and was a professor at Standford and a psychotherapist.
 He has also written many books.
 Many of his books have been translated into Greek, where, I believe, he enjoys a large readership.
 Rick and Forrest suggest that his core insight is that a lot of our distress in life comes from trauma, relational wounds, but also from a kind of confrontation with existential facts of life, particularly death, freedom, isolation, and the need for each one of us to construct their own meaning.
 These deeper existential fears shape the unconscious mind, and to some degree or other, we all have to grapple with the existential anxiety that comes up in life.
 This knowledge of our mortality can give rise to different defenses like obsessions and compulsions, anxiety or depression, or other activites and behaviours that we might employ to stave off our often unacknowledged fears.